Brian Eno: 2010s

 In January 2016, a new Eno ambient soundscape was premiered as part of Michael Benson's planetary photography exhibition "Otherworlds" in the Jerwood Gallery of London's Natural History Museum.
 In a statement Eno commented on the unnamed half-hour piece:

 We can't experience space directly; those few who've been out there have done so inside precarious cocoons.
 They float in silence, for space has no air, nothing to vibrate – and therefore no sound.
 Nonetheless we can't resist imagining space as a sonic experience, translating our feelings about it into music.
 In the past we saw the universe as a perfect, divine creation – logical, finite, deterministic – and our art reflected that.
 The discoveries of the Space age have revealed instead a chaotic, unstable and vibrant reality, constantly changing.
 This music tries to reflect that new understanding.

 The Ship, an album with music from Eno's installation of the same name was released on 29 April 2016 on Warp.
 The album notably features actor Peter Serafinowicz providing vocal credits on the third part of the "Fickle Sun" suite, which is a cover of the Velvet Underground's "I'm Set Free", from the group's 1969 album, The Velvet Underground; the track was written by frontman Lou Reed.
 In September that same year, the Portuguese synthpop band The Gift, released a single entitled Love Without Violins.
 As well as singing on the track, Eno co-wrote and produced it.
 The single was released on the band's own record label La Folie Records on 30 September.

 Eno's Reflection, an album of ambient, generative music, was released on Warp Records on 1 January 2017.
 It was nominated for a Grammy Award for 2018's 60th Grammy awards ceremony.
 He also released a collaborative album with Tom Rogerson, titled Finding Shore (2017), through Dead Oceans.

 In April 2018, Eno released The Weight of History / Only Once Away My Son, a collaborative double A-side with Kevin Shields, for Record Store Day.

 In 2019, Eno participated in DAU, an immersive art and cultural installation in Paris by Russian film director Ilya Khrzhanovsky evoking life under Soviet authoritarian rule.
 Eno contributed six auditory ambiances.

+Also in 2019 he was inducted into the Rock and Roll Hall of Fame as a member of Roxy Music.